HoomanRamezani/rl-maze-pathfinding/README.md

 # rl-maze-pathfinding
-This repository contains the implementation of a deep reinforcement learning model designed to simulate a rat navigating through a maze.
-The model applies the Q-learning algorithm, showcasing the rat's learning process as it seeks a reward within a randomly generated maze environment.
-Model is an abstraction of a rat brains basal ganglia decision making process.
+A deep reinforcement learning model inspired by the basal ganglia, tailored to simulate a mouse's maze navigation using the Q-learning algorithm.
+It showcases the intricacies of decision-making and learning as the model identifies optimal paths through mazes.
 [Link to the full paper](https://drive.google.com/file/d/1TbknNOv5Iaw_O57z21_kV5Qzrju_Vegv/view?usp=sharing)
 <div align="center">
   <img src="./images/maze.gif" alt="Maze Visualization" width="350"/>